wso2/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

 The `component-config.yaml` file allows you to apply enhancements to component configurations.

 !!! note "Beta release"
-      - The current version of the `component-config.yaml` file is considered stable.However, it is important to note that the configuration schema may undergo changes and improvements based on user feedback.
+      - The current version of the `component-config.yaml` file is considered stable.
+However, it is important to note that the configuration schema may undergo changes and improvements based on user feedback.
       - Support for the current schema will remain even when new versions are introduced.

 The `component-config.yaml` file complements the `endpoints.yaml` file and allows you to define configurations for both inbound and outbound connections.